100 Notable alumni of

 -

-Kenny Lattimore is an American R&B singer known for his smooth, soulful voice and romantic ballads.
+Kenneth Lee Lattimore is an American R&B singer known for his smooth, soulful voice and romantic ballads.
 He rose to prominence in the mid-1990s with the release of his self-titled album, Kenny Lattimore.
+In 2024, Lattimore was inducted into the Rhythm and Blues Music Hall of Fame

 -